KenKundert/svg_schematic/examples/README.rst

 Charge Pump
 -----------

-This example uses absolute coordinates created by *offsets_to_coordinates*.
-It has a transparent background and so all wires terminate at terminals rather than passing underneath components.
+This example has a transparent background and so all wires terminate at terminals rather than passing underneath components.
 The labels are intended to be rendered by Latex.

 .. image:: Golden/charge-pump.png

 Inverter
 --------

+NOT YET UPDATED TO VERSION 0.7.

 This example uses absolute coordinates created by *offsets_to_coordinates*.
 It has a transparent background and so all wires terminate at terminals rather than